varind/esp8266-SMTP/README.md

 # esp8266-SMTP
-Use esp8266 to send emails or text messages
+Use esp8266 to send emails or text messages.
+Sends the email when your button connects pin 0 to ground.

   esp8266 Email & Text Messge
   by Ben Lipsey www.varind.com 2016.
 This code is public domain, enjoy!